yangyang2000/respy/docs/introduction.rst

 Introduction
 ==============

-.. only non technical aspects
-.. for what can respy be used? -> teaching, research, start for extension
-.. for what has respy been used?

 ``respy`` is a research tool.
 It provides the computational support for several research projects that analyze the economics driving agents' educational and occupational choices over their life cycle within the framework of a finite-horizon discrete choice dynamic